Sleeping With Sirens albums ranked from worst to best by Kellin Quinn

 “It seems like a lifetime ago that this album was written, and I just don’t really have as much of a connection to it anymore.
 I don’t mind playing [breakout single If I’m James Dean, You’re Audrey Hepburn] and stuff, but we’ve been a band for 10 years, and that was the first album we made.
 It’s hard to feel as connected to those lyrics.
 Also, we’ve had some member changes, so it’s harder for some of the other guys in the band to feel as connected to it as well.
-Would I do a 10-year anniversary tour?
+Would I do an anniversary tour?
 You know what, I wouldn’t be opposed to it, but I would definitely want to take it into the rehearsal space and make it a little bit more modern – and not so old-metalcore!
 I’d heavy it up to how we are now.”

 4. Feel (2013)

 “There was a lot of pressure after our Let’s Cheers To This album to make a record, and I think that we weren’t prepared for it.
 There are times in my career where I can specifically know in my heart that it would have been better to take a break, but instead we just kind of hammered through it – it was the same thing with Gossip, too.
 Those two albums, for me, just feel complacent in that way.
 I think they’re good albums, but not my best.
 This is just me being my own critic!”